Other types of court

 - providing conciliation, counselling and mediation to assist families to resolve their disputes without the need for a contested hearing (this should be done in a way that promotes the best interests of the children or young people involved).

-Under the Family Law Act 1975 FACS can become a party (or ‘intervene’) in Family court proceedings to assist the court child protection issues which have come to light either through Family court proceedings or at the same time as Family court proceedings.
+Under the Family Law Act 1975 DCJ can become a party (or ‘intervene’) in Family court proceedings to assist the court child protection issues which have come to light either through Family court proceedings or at the same time as Family court proceedings.

 Sometimes Family court matters that involve serious allegations of child abuse go into the court’s Magellan program.
 A Magellan team, consisting of judges, registrars and family consultants manages cases from start to finish.
 Generally, the aim is to complete Magellan cases within six months from the case being placed on the Magellan list.